Arxero/Awesome-Cars-Media/README.md

 | Delete / Edit users |
 | Admin / Unadmin users |

-The feature group features are additive as the admins are with the most abilities.
+The group features are additive as the admins are with the most abilities.

 # The Future
 In the current stage of the development is nothing more than proof of concept, as it has some bugs and the future is unclear.